Roundnet: Skills

 Many competitive teams and players master these four fundamental skills: serve, pass/dig/set, attack (spike), and the body block.
 These skills are standard practice for high-level advanced, premier, or pro division players.

 Serve

 The server stands behind the 7 foot serving line, in attempt to hit the ball onto the net.
-The servers main goal is to hit a clean serve that will result in a bad touch or a possible "ace".
-A serve is called an "ace" when the server hits the ball onto the net, bounces off clean, and the ball goes untouched by the receiver and hits the ground, or the ball hits the ground before the receiver can touch it, or the receiver has a bad touch and the ball goes off in a different direction, resulting in the ball hitting the ground.
+The servers objective is to hit a clean serve that results in a bad touch or a possible "ace".

 In present-day roundnet, several types of serves are implemented: